INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

    * We expect this to sometimes be the case.
 But we still need to archive the version of the software and/or data associated with the paper itself in a static and permanent repository within the IJOC Github organization.
-     If you wish us to fork or move an existing repository into the IJOC organization as part of the submission process, that can be discussed.
+     If you wish us to Fork or move an existing repository into the IJOC organization as part of the submission process, that can be discussed.

  * What if I don't already have an existing repository, but I want to continue